bnb-chain/greenfield-docs/src/guide/storage-provider/services/metadata.md

 ## Role
 Sync all the Greenfield chain data to the distributed stores, and offers the read RPC requests for chain data(in addition to payload).
-SP service will query the info, Eg. permission, ListBucket, ListObject, etc. It will reduce the pressure on the Greenfield chain.
+SP service will query the info, E.g. permission, ListBucket, ListObject, etc. It will reduce the pressure on the Greenfield chain.

 ## Scalability